Palisand/es-categorizer/README.md

 3. Run `./main.py`.
     - You will be prompted for the path of the file you downloaded in step 1.
     - If you've got limited storage, consider setting `delete` to `True` for `load_chunks()` beforehand.
-    - This is command is equivalent to:
+    - This command is equivalent to:
 ```
 ./main.py delete_index
 ./main.py create_index